openshift/ci-docs/content/en/how-tos/adding-a-new-secret-to-ci-gsm.md

 1. Go to [Rover groups](https://rover.redhat.com/groups/) and find an existing group for your team, or create a new one.

-   {{% alert title="Important" color="warning" %}}
+   {{% alert title="Read this before opening a PR" color="danger" %}}
-   The Rover group must have **email/calendar capabilities enabled**.
-This is required for the access control integration to work.
+   The Rover group **must have email/calendar capabilities enabled**, otherwise no Google group is created for it and access control cannot work.
 When creating a new group, check "Enable mail/calendar capabilities."
-For existing groups, this setting can be enabled in the group settings.
+For existing groups, enable it in the group settings.

+   **Verify it worked:** go to [groups.google.com](https://groups.google.com) and confirm that **your group is listed there with an email address attached**.
+If it is not listed, or has no email, the setup is *not* complete -- fix the Rover group first, otherwise your collection cannot be provisioned.
    {{% /alert %}}

 2. Submit a PR to [`openshift/release`](https://github.com/openshift/release) adding your Rover group and collection